DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 > Normally, in React or JavaScript, you'd call "preventDefault" on the event in the callback.
 Dioxus does _not_ currently support this behavior.
 Note: this means you cannot conditionally prevent default behavior based on the data in the event.

+> Note about forms: if an event handler is attached to the `onsubmit` event of a form, default behavior is to **not submit it**, meaning having `prevent_default: "onsubmit"` will submit it in this case.

 ## Handler Props

 Sometimes, you might want to make a component that accepts an event handler.
 A simple example would be a `FancyButton` component, which accepts an `on_click` handler: